 South Korea embassy in the United States consular services

-For students with nationality from a non-OECD country, you will need to submit a notarized and apostilled Certificate of Enrollment to your host institution.
+For students with nationality from a non-OECD country, you may need to submit a notarized and apostilled Certificate of Enrollment, transcript, and/or high school diploma to your host institution.
 This will be required in order to receive your visa paperwork.
 Please visit here for a full list of participating OECD countries.
+If your nationality is from a country NOT on this list, we encourage you to reach out to your local Korean embassy as early as possible to confirm your application requirements.

 Regardless of your own nationality, if your home university is located in a country which is a member to the Apostille Convention, you can go through the Apostille process.
 Please visit here and check whether or not you fall under the Apostille process (all students from U.S. institutions can go through this process).